 Thinking of Selling Your Home?

 One of the largest tax breaks available to most individuals is the ability to exclude up to $250,000 ($500,000 married) in capital gains on the sale of your personal residence.
 Making the assumption that this gain exclusion will always keep you safe from tax can be a big mistake.
-Here is what you need to know.
+Here is what you need to know if you’re thinking about selling your home this year.

 The rule’s basics